Karst Geology and Hydrology

 Gaylord Field Office Office, Office of Geological Survey

-Sink holes, swallows, and caves are “karst” features.
+Sink holes, swallows, and caves are karst features.
 Karst is the term used for the many expressions left on or in bedrock from of water action.
-Such features can have substantial impact on farming, construction, ground water, and surface waters.
+Such features can have substantial impact on farming, construction, groundwater, and surface waters.
 Karst allows unfiltered water, soils, and surface debris entry into the subsurface.
-The solids settle in the cavities and caverns while water and soluble materials flow deep underground to the Great Lakes.
+The solids settle in the cavities and caverns, while water and soluble materials flow deep underground to the Great Lakes.